Section C

 Rule 19 applies between two boats at an obstruction except

-(b) when rule 18 applies between the boats and the obstruction is another boat overlapped with each of them.
+(b) the obstruction is another boat overlapped with each of them.

 However, at a continuing obstruction, rule 19 always applies and rule 18 does not.